Harry has been an online writer for many years. His articles examine New World history and its resulting traditions.

 - The English aren't all that fond of Halloween.

-1. Americans Spend $350 Million/Year on Halloween Costumes.
+1. Americans Spend $350 Million a Year on Halloween Costumes for Pets

 It has been estimated that Americans now spend about 350 million dollars on Halloween costumes just for their pets.
 The dog is by far the biggest participant in the fall extravaganza, with the cat (especially the black cat) coming in a distant second.
 For all the money spent on the four-legged creatures, the pumpkin is the number one costume choice with the hot dog, pirate, bumblebee, and devil following in that order.

-2. The Custom of Trick or Treating Did Not Become Common Till the 1950s
+2. Trick or Treating Became Common in the 1950s

 When the custom of trick-or-treating first came to America, it involved a lot of tricking and not very much treating.
 Somewhere in the middle of the twentieth century, youngsters began demanding treats in promise that they would not play any tricks on the worried homeowner.
 After WWII, the practice of providing cheap candy to costumed beggars took off, in essence creating the modern-day scenario, where Halloween trick-or-treaters go door to door, collecting their loot.